[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 And so our community grows.
 And all over the world, the mysterious divine forces favoring honest and kind equilibria gain a little bit more power over the mysterious divine forces favoring lying and malicious equilibria.

-Arthur thinks I am trying to fight all the evils of the world, and doing so in a stupid way.
+Andrew thinks I am trying to fight all the evils of the world, and doing so in a stupid way.
 But sometimes I just want to cultivate my garden.

-Arthur goes on to complain:
+Andrew goes on to complain:

 Scott…seems to [dispassionately debate] evil people’s evil worldviews …with statistics and cost-benefit analyses.